isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   Beginning with Kea 1.7.11 all reserved addresses must be within the subnet.
+   Accepting reserved addresses from outside the subnet range is supported until 1.7.10 (included).
+All newer versions require the reserved addresses to be within the subnet range.
    This does not apply to reserved prefixes.

 The following example shows how to reserve addresses and prefixes for